Lakewood School District (Washington): Demographics

 The Lakewood School District consists of five educational institutions: Lakewood High School, Lakewood Middle School, Cougar Creek Elementary School, English Crossing Elementary School, and Lakewood Elementary School.
 Lakewood High School maintains a 2.3 rank for math proficiency and 3.2 rank for reading comprehension, both near the Washington state average.
 A total of 2,666 students attend public schools in the district; over 1,200 of these students attend elementary schools, about 600 students attend Lakewood Middle School and more than 800 students attend Lakewood High School.
 511 students have the Individualized Education Program disability and 222 are English-language learners.

 There is a 20.75 student-teacher ratio, and the district uses over $27 million to help maintain its schools.
-Lakewood's superintendent is Scott Peacock.
-It covers an area of 22.5 sqmi, with a population of people related to the district being 13,926 at the 2010 United States census, encompassing parts of Arlington, Lake Goodwin, Marysville, North Lakewood, Smokey Point, and Warm Beach.
-There is a population of 658.2 PD/sqmi and a 29.5 percent diversity index, ranking fifth out of fourteen school districts in Snohomish County for diversity.
-The main office of the school district, used by the superintendent, is located at 17110 16th Drive Northeast in North Lakewood, part of the city of Marysville, south of Washington State Route 531.
+Lakewood's superintendent is Dr. Erin Murphy.
+It covers an area of 22.5 sqmi, with a population of people related to the district being 17,953 at the Census American Community Survey 2024, encompassing parts of Arlington, Lake Goodwin, Marysville, and Kayak Point.
+It also includes North Lakewood and Smokey Point.
+There is a population of 849.3 PD/sqmi and a 29.5 percent diversity index, ranking fifth out of fourteen school districts in Snohomish County for diversity.
+The main office of the school district, used by the superintendent, is located at 17110 16th Drive Northeast in North Lakewood, adjacent to the city of Marysville, south of Washington State Route 531.